appcypher/raccoon/IDEAS.md

 # Closures and Captures

-Closures are funtions until they capture their environment.
-Closures that capture their environments have a different signature.

-They are essentially a class with an associated function.
+Closures can capture their environments.
+They are represented as a class with capture state and an associated function.

 ```py
 @where(F: def(T) -> U)